davenpi/davenpi.github.io/_pages/books.md

 - Hilbilly Elegy by J.D Vance
 - Travel Team by Mike Lupica
 - Poor Charlie's Almanack
-- Open by Aggassi
+- Open by Andre Aggassi
-- Born a Crime
+- Born a Crime by Trevor Noah
-- Educated
+- Educated by Tara Westover
-- Dune (just the first one)
+- Dune by Frank Herbert
-- The Courage to be Disliked
+- The courage to be disliked
 - Benjamin Franklin by Isaacson
 - Amusing ourselves to death
 - Titan by Chernow